logicalclocks/feature-store-api/docs/templates/transformation_functions.md

 === "Python"

-    !!! example "Registering transformation functions  `plus_one` in the Hopsworks feature store."
+    !!! example "Register transformation function  `plus_one` in the Hopsworks feature store."
         ```python
         from hsfs_transformers import transformers
         plus_one_meta = fs.create_transformation_function(